anatbd/github.io/content/_index.md

 **Extracurricular activities:** Board member of the independent journalism website [The Seventh Eye](https://www.the7eye.org.il/about/english).

+**Current project:** [Zeh be-AI](https://zebeai.info) (Hebrew for "This is AI"), a research project I lead that systematically monitors synthetic propaganda in Israel's 2026 election campaign.

 **New book:**

 <img src="/routledge-companion-cover.webp" alt="The Routledge Companion to Transnational Web Archive Studies" width="140" style="border-radius:0;border:none;"><br>